 The Ravon Manor stood in the fore of the walled estate while the backyard contained a large garden.
 As the carriage pulled up to the mansion, a familiar face came out to greet him.

 “Good afternoon Lord Kaidus.
 Master has been expecting you.”
 Daaro greeted him with a wink.
-His previous doubts about having Kaidus, a 7 year old boy attending the academy all but disappeared.
+His previous doubts about having Kaidus, a seven-year-old boy attending the academy all but disappeared.

 “Good afternoon Lord Sinstal, and please it’s just Kaidus.”

-Looking around, the huge manor felt more like a castle to Kaidus.
+Looking around, the huge manor felt more like a castle.
 The manor was extremely large and had a courtyard that was divided into three sections.
 One for training, one for relaxation, and the other contained a small garden with a pathway through it.
-Passing the courtyard, Kaidus could see there were many people outside socializing and training.
+Passing the courtyard, he could see there were many people outside socializing and training.

 “Does everyone live here?”
-He asked Daaro indicating the people in the courtyard, trying to act as much of a commoner as he could.
+He asked Daaro indicating the people in the courtyard.

 “Some.
 Most come here for training and instruction from Master Ravon and Sir Horan.”

-“I thought Lord Gelrin doesn’t give lessons, is it his son Lord Huin?”
+“I thought Lord Gelrin didn’t give lessons, is it his son Lord Huin?”

 “Yes indeed.
-Master Huin Xoras Ravon, the Lord Knight’s son and Vion’s father is the instructor.”
+Master Huin Xoras Ravon, the Commander’s son and Vion’s father is the instructor.”
 Daaro answered as they walked.

 “Master, Kaidus has arrived.”
-Daaro spoke as he open the door to the study.
+Daaro spoke as he opened the door to the study.

 “Is the boarding house within the academy?”
 Kaidus asked to make sure.

-“Yes, the boarding house is a part of, and within the academy.”
+“Yes, the boarding house is a part of, and within the academy grounds.”
 The old man clarified.